UK's Johnson slams 'disgraceful' racist abuse of England players in Hungary | Sports-Games

 - United Kingdom

-British Prime Minister Boris Johnson called on world soccer's governing body FIFA on Friday to take action over what he called "disgraceful" racist abuse aimed at England players by Hungary fans during a World Cup qualifier.
+British Prime Minister Boris Johnson called on world soccer's governing body FIFA on Friday to take action over what he described as "disgraceful" racist abuse aimed at England players by Hungary fans during a World Cup qualifier.

-"It is completely unacceptable that England players were racially abused in Hungary last night," Johnson said on Twitter.
-He urged FIFA to take "strong action against those responsible to ensure that this kind of disgraceful behavior is eradicated from the game for good."
+"It is completely unacceptable that England players were racially abused in Hungary last night," he wrote on Twitter.
+Johnson urged FIFA to take "strong action against those responsible to ensure that this kind of disgraceful behavior is eradicated from the game for good."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)